top of page

 This lesson is pretty simple and straight forward, but monumentally important.
 You don't want to be losing points on the free response section of the AP exam because you didn't take these topics into consideration in an answer that is utterly correct.

-One of the new things on the AP Physics 1 Exam is having to explain how you might measure something in the lab and you have to design the experiment yourself.
+One of the most complex types of FRQs on the AP Physics 1 Exam is having to explain how you might measure something in the lab and you have to design the experiment yourself.
 Uncertainty and Error are important components of being successful at those sorts of questions.

 9.284 m is more precise than 9.3 m.